 Taking out an auto loan can be a large commitment, but it’s an important one when you need to purchase a reliable vehicle.
 Many consumers need to borrow money to purchase a vehicle versus paying in cash outright, but, secured loans, they offer relatively good interest rates.

 Getting pre-approved before you start vehicle shopping is a good idea.
+Pre-approved auto loans can save you a lot of money.
 When you're pre-approved, you know what to expect, what your budget is and what you’re going to pay every month.
 It also give you leverage at the dealership.

 Here are a few key steps for qualifying for an auto loan.